joostpapendorp/java-template/docs/adr/0000-architectural-decision-records.md

 but we do not require their use.

 ## Context and Problem Statement
 - How should we document design choices?
 - Should we use tooling?

 ## Decision Drivers
 * Project is under documented
 * The project has no dedicated team: Contributors are temporary and have varying backgrounds
 * Existing choices prove hard to fathom.

 ## Considered Options
 * Status quo / Git blame
 * Confluence
 * Various ADR-templates

 ## Decision Outcome
 Chosen to use architectural decision records using the MADR-template, because
 - The project needs a structural way conserve history.
-- ADR live inside the codebase.
+- ADRs live inside the codebase.
 - ADRs provide little overhead.

 Chosen MADR over other templates, because: